stfc/PSyclone/doc/developer_guide/dependency.rst

 ================

-PSyclone contains a class that builds upon the data-dependency functionality to provide useful tools for dependency analaysis.
+PSyclone contains a class that builds upon the data-dependency functionality to provide useful tools for dependency analysis.
 It especially provides messages for the user to indicate why parallelisation was not possible.
 It uses `SymPy` internally to compare expressions symbolically.